Pixel-Dream/BENG285_team3/project_5/README.md

 This will download the data to the `data` directory.

-The data preprocessing code is in the `dev_codes/data_pp.ipynb` file.
+The mutation data is processed in the `mutation_feature_selection.Rmd` file.
+The further data preprocessing code is in the `dev_codes/data_pp.ipynb` file.
 We've provided the processed dataset from previous gdown session so no need to rerun it.
 The data is from various previous projects.

 For SVM model training, cross-validation and hyperparam tuning, please refer to `linearSVM_ElasticNet.ipynb` file.